HawkeyeReport - Weekend Recruiting Preview

 MORE: Official Visits | Recruiting Board | Offer List

-The Iowa Hawkeyes are hosting their biggest recruiting weekend in recent memory with more than 20 official visitors expected to be on campus in Iowa City.
+The Iowa Hawkeyes are hosting their biggest recruiting weekend in recent memory with 22 official visitors expected to be on campus in Iowa City.
 In this update, we take a closer look at each of the prospects that are visiting, where Iowa currently stands in their recruiting, and much more.

 Alabama cornerback Omari Porter was at Iowa's junior day in February and will be returning to campus for his official visit this weekend.
 The 6-foot-1, 180-pound Porter told us he looks forward to spending more time with the current players at Iowa on this trip.